TL;DR

 """

-For visual-first platforms: “Add a 6-slide carousel script for Instagram, with slide titles only — no walls of text.”
+For visual-first platforms, add: “Also write a 6-slide Instagram carousel script with slide titles only, no walls of text, one idea per slide.”

 How to check the output is usable

-- Each version reads as native (read aloud in the target voice)
+- Each version reads as native (read it aloud in the target voice)

-- The hook is platform-appropriate (curiosity for X, story for LinkedIn, visual for video)
+- The hook is platform-appropriate: curiosity for X, a story or stance for LinkedIn, a visual or claim in the first 3 seconds for video

-- The thesis survives compression.
-None of the simplifications are wrong
+- The thesis survives compression and none of the simplifications are wrong

-- CTAs match the platform’s norm (no “link in bio” on LinkedIn, no ”🧵” on Threads)
+- CTAs match the platform norm (no “link in bio” on LinkedIn, no ”🧵” on Threads)

-- A reader who reads only one version still gets the idea
+- A reader who sees only one version still gets the idea

 Common mistakes